CiscoDevNet/cloud-cml/README.md

 A user is needed which can be used by Terraform to deploy the CML instance.
 This user needs to have certain permission policies assigned.
 Permission policies are created and assigned via IAM, either direct to the user or via a group assignment.
 The required policies are listed in the next sections.

-The below screenshot shows an example of such a user with the required permission policies highlighted.
+The below screen shot shows an example of such a user with the required permission policies highlighted where the name of the user is "cml_terraform".

 ![](images/permissions.png)